Final report for LNE19-382

 - Ginakes, P. Using Permanent Beds in Combination with Different Mulching Strategies and Tarping to Improve Soil Health and Crop Yield: A Work In Progress.
 Soil Health Session, 12/15/21.
 New England Vegetable and Fruit Conference.
 Webinar.
-230 farmers and educators.
+230 farmers.
 0.25 hr.

 Milestone Activities and Participation Summary

 November 2019.
 We offered 3 full day workshops that combined researchers and invited farmer presentations followed small group breakouts/activities based on topic.
 Workshops were designed and facilitated used a Dialogue Education (DE) approach to engage farmers in new information/ideas followed by facilitated small group discussion to integrate ideas, share concerns, and identify additional information needed.
 We began each workshop with an inventory of current tarping practices/goals and prioritizing issues to discuss through the day and ended with an exercise to outline a farm-specific management change using tarps.
 In evaluations, all participants were asked to characterize their knowledge before and after the workshop based on five tarping topics: 1) logistics, 2) reducing tillage, 3) weed management, 4) soil building with cover crop, mulch and/or compost and 5) planning for tarps in rotations.